Vigna mungo (L.) Hepper

 Culinary use of Whole Black Gram (Sabut Urad Dal)

 Black gram is popular in Northern India where the bean is boiled and eaten whole.
 It can also be be split and made into Dal (black gram soup).

 To cook the whole gram, it is best soaked overnight and cooked slowly over low fire until it’s falling apart.

 The whole gram is very popular in the Punjabi cuisine where it’s used to make Dal Makhani (Dal Makhni).
 The primary ingredients are whole black gram (Urad Dal), red kidney beans (rajma), butter and cream.
 It can also be prepared with yoghurt or dairy instead of cream.

 Black gram can also be used as a seasoning.
 A teaspoon or two is sautéed in hot ghee at the beginning of cooking to give a nutty flavour, add texture and thicken the dish.

 Culinary use of Split Black Gram with skin (Chilka Urad Dal)

-The split black gram are also known as Chilka Urad dal.
-It does not requite soaking but can be soaked for 30 minutes only otherwise the skin might come off.
+The split black gram is also known as Chilka Urad dal.
+It does not requite soaking but can be soaked for 30 minutes only, otherwise, the skin might come off.

 It’s used to make Dal (black gram soup).
-The split gram is first boiled with turmeric and salt and then different seasonings (tadka) are made using different ingredients and added before serving to flavour it.
-This process of making seasoning is called tempering.
+The split gram is first boiled with turmeric and salt and then different seasonings (tadka) are made using different ingredients.
+Tadka is added just before serving the soup, to flavour it.
+This process of making tadka (seasoning) is called tempering.

 Whole Skinless Black Gram (Urad Dal)

 The whole skinless black gram is used as a key ingredient in making the idli-dosa batter.
 The batter is madeby mixing one part of skinless black gram with three or four parts of idli rice.
 The mixture is ground with a little water to make a thick batter that is fermented before use. (see how to make dosa batter at home-Ruchi’s Vegetarian Kitchen)

 Also the batter for vada or udid vada is made by soaking whole skinless urad dal and then grinding it with a little water to form a thick batter.
 The batter is mixed with other spices and deep fried in cooking oil.
 (See Malinis Space-Vada Recipe)